hellocoop/hello.dev/src/documentation/management-apis.md

 ## Admin API

-Manage your Hellō Publishers & Applications.
+This API is used by [Console](https://console.hello.coop) and [Quickstart](https://quickstart.hello.coop) to manage Hellō Publishers & Applications.
+Please contact us if you would like to integrate Hellō Admin APIs into your management console.

 [Explore Admin API ](https://admin.hello-sandbox.net/documentation/explorer/)